regregex/OS126/README.md

 ---------------------

-Adjust the amount of padding at line 225 of `src/MOS38` to ensure that `src/MOS76` assembles up to &FBFF exactly.
+Adjust the amount of padding at line 225 of `src/MOS38` to ensure that `src/MOS76` assembles code up to &FBFF exactly.
 The assembler will warn if the code overruns into the FRED area - but not if it falls short.

 More space at a pinch
 ---------------------